PacktPublishing/ROS2-for-Beginners/chapter7/README.md

 ```

 # PERFORMING PATH PLANNING(SEND THE ROBOT TO GO FROM POINT A TO POINT B).
-We have been able to discuss about how we can generate a map of the environment using the slam_toolbox and also how we can save the  generated map.Now,we will be talking about how we can use this generated map,provided to the robot from Autonomous Navigation using Nav2.
+We have been able to discuss about how we can generate a map of the environment using the slam_toolbox and also how we can save the  generated map.Now,we will be talking about how we can use this generated map,provided to the robot for Autonomous Navigation using Nav2.